 That’s because the most common form of LSD comes on blotter paper, which is an absorbent paper soaked in a solution of LSD.
 An average sheet of blotter paper has about 100 uniform tabs containing about 100 µg per tab.

-- The minimal recognizable dose of LSD is about 25 µg.
+The minimal recognizable dose of LSD is about 25 µg.
 A moderate dose (75 to 150 µg) will result in a significantly altered state of consciousness and is commonly associated with euphoria, increased introspection, pseudohallucinations, changes in ego-function, and alterations of thinking and time experience.
-This makes LSD difficult to microdose (we prefer psilocybin for microdosing [LINK]).
+This makes LSD difficult to microdose (we prefer psilocybin for microdosing).

-Traumatic experiences (“bad trips”) with LSD are possible, and they can contribute to long-lasting effects.
+Traumatic experiences or “bad trips” with LSD are possible, and they can contribute to long-lasting effects.
 These are most commonly reported when LSD use takes place in uncontrolled conditions.
-If you need support integrating a challenging LSD experience, we encourage you to reach out to one of our psychedelic coaches today.
+If you need support integrating a challenging LSD experience, we encourage you to connect with our network of pre-vetted psychedelic integration specialists today.